telefonicaid/kafnus/doc/05_kafnus_ngsi.md

 ### ⚠️ Fallbacks

-If `attrType` is missing, the type is inferred using Python-native heuristics:
+If `attrType` is missing, the type is inferred using JavaScript-native heuristics:

 - Timestamps are recognized by pattern.
 - Integers are scaled to fit the smallest Connect type.
-- Dicts/lists are serialized to JSON strings.
+- Objects/arrays are serialized to JSON strings.
 - Values exceeding the `BIGINT` range fallback to string and are logged.

 ### ⚠️ Known Limitations